-#2 Updated by Jon Evans about 10 years ago
+#2 Updated by Jon Evans over 10 years ago

 - File view_wiki_history.diff added

 Improved the patch - it now includes a migration which adds the view_wiki_history permission to all existing roles which already have the view_wiki_pages permission.
 This means that existing role capabilities will be unchanged unless you edit a role manually to remove the view_wiki_history permission.

-#3 Updated by Carl Nygard about 10 years ago
+#3 Updated by Carl Nygard over 10 years ago

 Just a suggestion: wouldn't it be simpler just to display the history link if the user has edit permsission?
 From a certain point of view, history is only useful if you're looking to edit (or revert changes), so doing it that way would result in a much simpler patch.

-#4 Updated by Jon Evans about 10 years ago
+#4 Updated by Jon Evans over 10 years ago

 - File wiki_history_needs_edit_permission.diff added